rocket-pool/RPIPs/RPIPs/RPIP-8.md

 This proposal:
 - Creates a new type of minipool that is launched with 8 Node Operator ETH
 - Sets commission for new minipools to 14% on matched Protocol ETH
-- Establishes that effective RPL stake is calculated as 10-150% of matched Protocol ETH on a per-node basis
+- Establishes that minimum RPL stake to launch a minipool or receive RPL rewards is 10% of matched protocol ETH on a per-node basis
+- \<Line to be added based on "max effective" stake vote\>
 - Creates a process by which currently existing minipools can be converted

 ## Motivation